 Our vision was to be a thriving, influential and highly valued network that actively leads change in AMHS and influences broader policy reform to improve the experiences of all those who utilise or work within mental health services.

 The VMHILN ceased to operate as a Network as of November 2022.
 There are many people that have been a part of the VMHILN since its beginning in 2015.
-Many still are current members.
-The Network also has alumni members, who were instrumental in the early days, including holding roles on the Network steering group.
+The Network also had alumni members, who were instrumental in the early days, including holding roles on the Network steering group.

 Network History